 Admit Card will be issued to eligible candidates three weeks before the commencement UPSC CMS 2018 written examination.
 Candidates will not be sent the admit card by means of the post.
-The UPSC CMS 2018 e-Admit Card was available on the UPSC website at upsc.gov.in for downloading by candidates.
+The UPSC CMS 2018 e-Admit Card will available on the UPSC website at upsc.gov.in for downloading by candidates.
 To download the admit card you will need the schedule for the examination and admit card releasing.
 So check all important dates of UPSC CMS 2018 Exam.

 |UPSC CMS 2018 admit card issue date for written exam||Jul 2018|